 I know it sounds a bit strange but it wasn’t a sad time being in hospital.
 I made lots of nice friends and met some amazing families.
 I don’t think “oh it was horrible being in hospital with leukaemia” - it was just something we had to do.
 We just got on with it.

 I’m now at home on what they call a “maintenance plan”.
 So I still visit the hospital quite regularly for check ups and medicine but it isn’t as full on as it used to be.
+I take some sort of medication every day but it varies.
+And I'm usually in hospital either every week or every other week.
+If I get an infection or my temperature goes up I have to be come into hospital for 48 hours.
+So between May 2021 and June 2023 I had about seven or eight hospital stays - fortunately it's never been more than a bad cold.

 We can’t go on holidays abroad yet – just because I have to be able to get back to the hospital if anything did happen.
-So I’m really looking forward to the time when we can go away again.
+So I’m really looking forward to the time when we can go away as a family again.
 Apart from that we’re just getting back to normal life now.